j4y-boi/pip-the-mouse/README.md

  - Left + Right Arrow: Delete save file (Restart game to confirm, right arrow to cancel)

 **Hackapet:**
-- I'll add support when I get one...
+- I'll add support when I get one... (probably same as arrow keys tho)

 # Playing it
 Oh!
 You want to play the game!
 Sure, here are some instructions: